Shirley Jean

 Back Row - Left to Right

-Unknown; Unknown; Sgt.
-Doyle E. Humphrey (Idabel, Oklahoma), Engineer/Top Turret Gunner; Unknown; Unknown; Lt.
+Willis Burrage (Asst.
+Crew Chief); Unknown; Sgt.
+Doyle E. Humphrey, Engineer/Top Turret Gunner (Idabel, Oklahoma), Unknown; Unknown; Lt.
 John Lindahl, Pilot; Lt.
-Anthony A. Japak (Donora, Pennsylvania) Bombardier.
+Anthony A. Japak, Bombardier (Donora, Pennsylvania).

 Front Row - Left to Right

 Shirley Jean Factoid - Shirley Jean was a B-17G (DF D) and was named after the crew chief's two daughters.
-The nose art was done by Tony Starcer and was taken from Esquire's Vargas Girl Calendar, August 1943. she flew 7 combat sorties with the 324th, was transferred to the 323rd for a few missions, then came back to the 324th in the latter part of July 1944.
-Shirley Jean survived the war with the 91st with a total of 98 missions during 18 months of combat.
-Her last mission was on March 8, 1945 which was approximately six weeks before the 91st Group's last mission.
-Crewman, Bert Larson's uncle Halmar Larson, created a beautiful orange flowered rhododendron and he named it Shirley Jean to honor his nephew Bert Larson.
+The nose art was painted by Tony Starcer and was taken from Esquire's Vargas Girl Calendar, August 1943.
+She flew 7 combat sorties with the 324th, was transferred to the 323rd for a few missions, then came back to the 324th in the latter part of July 1944.
+Shirley Jean survived the war with the 91st BG with a total of 98 missions during 18 months of combat.
+Her last mission was on March 8, 1945, which was approximately six weeks before the 91st Group's last mission.
+Crewman Bert Larson's uncle, Halmar Larson, created a beautiful orange flowered rhododendron and he named it Shirley Jean to honor his nephew Bert Larson.
 He sent it to England where it's now growing in the Queen's garden.